Letter of Professional Interest (click here for a pdf version of this page)

 Planning Effective Teaching Activities

-Director (1998 – 2000 in parallel with professorship): Department of computerization and information technologies.
+Director: Department of computerization and information technologies.

 Perm State Technical University, Perm, Russia: 1988 - 1997